-Evelyn Littlejohn 2017 Latrobe City Citizen Recognition award - Evelyn is one of those unique people who makes the world so much better.
+Latrobe City Citizen Recognition award - Evelyn is one of those unique people who makes the world so much better.
 She volunteers on a regular basis with CWA and a local Opp shop.
-She is involved in the Yinnar Lions Club where her husband is the president.
-She regularly checks in and makes meals for local Yinnar families who have three children with a serious health condition.
-After the 2009 bushfires Evelyn worked tirelessly to cook for and clothe people in need.
-She is a lovely person with a beautiful soul and will always lend a hand when asked.
+She is involved in the Yinnar Lions Club where her She regularly checks in and makes meals for local Yinnar families who have three children with a serious health condition.
+After the 2009 bushfires Evelyn worked tirelessly to cook for and clothe people in She is a lovely person with a beautiful soul and will always lend a hand when asked.
 Following the presentations the Lions Club invited the public to share in the delicious smelling food which they had willingly prepared.